High on the Happy Side: Cloak & Dagger

 Cloak & Dagger is a free album of cover versions released with the deluxe edition High on the Happy Side.
 Included with the deluxe versions of the CD, Cassette & Vinyl pressings of the album, Cloak & Dagger was recorded and released under the pseudonym Maggie Pie & The Impostors, a fake veteran act from Scotland.
 Notably, the album cover pictures unofficial band member Graeme Duffin on an album cover for the first time, having only previously appeared in group shots featured in the booklet of the band's second studio album, Holding Back the River.

+In the NME, Collins dismissed Cloak & Dagger as "an embarrassingly dressed adult cover version cavalcade" and criticised the fake band name, as well as the fake biographies of the members in the liner notes, which he compared to Hale and Pace and felt lent "a final flourish of mistaken self-confidence" to the project.
+Gill in The Independent felt that the disc was intended to "offer a few pointers as to what was intended with High on the Happy Side", but considered it a mistake, considering the band inferior to the songs, despite the group's "emasculatory efforts" to cover them, and opining that the "allegedly amusing sleeve-note shows them to be as bereft of wit as they are musical interest."
+For The Guardian, Sweeting called it "a free album of anaemic cover versions" and believed it was "suicidal" because it demonstrates how indebted "Goodnight Girl" is to Rundgren's "Wouldn't Have Made a Difference".
+In The Virgin Encyclopedia of Popular Music (1997), Larkin gave the album three stars out of five, one star higher than High on the Happy Side.